BrandonArgel/first-portfolio/README.md

 ## Credits

-This theme was designed with the inspiration from these fine folks
+This portfolio was designed with the inspiration from some repositories in github:

 - [Vincent Garreau](https://github.com/VincentGarreau/particles.js/)
 - [Brittany Chiang](https://github.com/bchiang7/v4)